 Support – While working toward your wellness is up to you, receiving support from others, and giving support to others will help you feel better and enhance the quality of your life.

-My work as a Recovery Coach for Autistic Women
+My work as a Mental Health/Psychosocial Recovery Coach for Neurodivergent Women & Teens

-Nat from the Mandurah ND Centre will work directly with you, to support you as an autistic women who may also live with co-occurring mental health conditions.
+Nat works directly with you, supporting neurodivergent women and young people who may also live with co-occurring mental health conditions.

-For example, anxiety, depression, C-PTSD (trauma) are the most frequently co-occurring conditions that autistic women live with.
+For example, anxiety, depression, C-PTSD (trauma) are the most frequently co-occurring conditions of autism and ADHD.

 Nat has lived experience of anxiety, diagnosed with Generalised Anxiety in her 20’s, whilst living with anxiety for most of her life.
-She has also experienced post-natal depression, as well as physical trauma (a car accident in 2012), as well as being “unknowingly neurodivergent” for 44 years…. and finally, ‘diagnosed’ as autistic + adhd in her mid-40’s.
+She has also experienced post-natal depression, physical trauma (a car accident in 2012), as well as being “unknowingly neurodivergent” for 44 years…. and finally, ‘diagnosed’ as autistic + adhd in her mid-40’s.
+Nat also has diagnoses of hEDS and Dysautonomia/Pots.

 Qualifications/CPD: